1r00t/key-color-animatr/README.md

 # key-color-animatr
 A Python script to animate Logitech keyboard LEDs using an input image.
+It maps an image onto the keyboard where each key is a pixel from the image.
+Then it walks down the image and creates animation frames.

-It creates a .eft file to import in your Logitech Gaming Software.
+Output is a .eft file to import in your Logitech Gaming Software.

 ***Only works for the G810 with German keyboard layout at the moment!***